 Bert is right.
 Perhaps the Victorians thought coloured food was too much of a shock if you were sick.
 Would the sight of bright red tomatoes raise blood pressure?

 Did green cabbage make them feel nauseous?
-The smell of it boiling for our school meals at nine in the morning certainly makes me feel sick.
+The smell of it boiling for our school dinners at nine in the morning certainly makes me feel sick.

 I tell them the Rules for laying a serving tray for invalids, using the gospel of Cookery for Schools.
 I read to them as Bert cooks on.